Chilling effect: Usage

 In United States and Canadian law, the term chilling effects refers to the stifling effect that vague or excessively broad laws may have on legitimate speech activity.

 However, the term is also now commonly used outside American legal jargon, such as the chilling effects of high prices or of corrupt police, or of "anticipated aggressive repercussions" (in say, personal relationships).

-A chilling effect is an effect that reduces, suppresses, discourages, delays, or otherwise retards reporting concerns of any kind.
+A chilling effect is an effect that reduces, suppresses, discourages, delays, or infringes on a person's ability to freely express a view without fear on consequence.

 An example of the "chilling effect" in Canadian case law can be found in Iorfida v.
-MacIntyre where the constitutionality of a criminal law prohibiting the publication of literature depicting illicit drug use was challenged.
+MacIntyre in which a party challenged the constitutionality of a criminal law prohibiting the publication of literature depicting illicit drug use.
 The court found that the law had a "chilling effect" on legitimate forms of expression and could stifle political debate on issues such as the legalization of marijuana.
 The court noted that it did not adopt the same "chilling effect" analysis used in American law but considered the chilling effect of the law as a part of its own analysis.

+Donald Trump's conflict with the media has been described as having a chilling effect.

+Chilling Effect: Internationally

+In the international community, chilling effects typically are used to refer to government or political censorship on democratic systems and actors, including journalists/media, academic institutions, and judicial functions.